Find Duplicate Songs by Title, Artist, Album, and Genre

 Comparison of Methods

-Manual vs automated methods have trade-offs. iTunes is simple but limited, manual tag checking is accurate but time-consuming, duplicate file finders are fast but may miss subtle audio differences, and Audio Dedupe offers the most comprehensive detection across metadata and audio content.
+Manual vs. automated methods have trade-offs. iTunes is simple but limited, manual tag checking is accurate but time-consuming, duplicate file finders are fast but may miss subtle audio differences, and Audio Dedupe offers the most comprehensive detection across metadata, genre, and audio content.

 • Always back up your library before deletion.